 Proof of adequate insurance will be requested at the start of your trip and failure to provide this may result in you being prevented from joining the trip or portions of it, without refund.

-At all times you will be responsible for your own luggage.
-We recommend traveling light.
+You will be responsible for your own luggage at all times.
+We recommend travelling light.
 A small suitcase or backpack (preferred) and a day pack are probably all you need.
 There are laundry facilities along the way so that you can reuse your clothing, to keep the packing lighter.
 If you plan to do a lot of hiking, you may want to bring along hiking poles.
 We recommend the collapsible kind, for easy packing and storage and for the safety of fellow passengers.

 The most widely spoken language in Mexico and Central America is Spanish.
 We always advise learning a few key words or phrases if you can, however, your tour leader and local guides will speak both English and Spanish.

 Electrical current is 110 volts, 60Hz.
 American-style flat two-pin plugs.
 Sometimes you will find a plug with a third round grounding pin.